- The Ceramic Journey

 Belinda Nailon - Teacher & Ceramic Artist

-Each piece, each class, is an invitation to slow down, notice more, and create from the inside out.
+Every class is an invitation to return to centre—to slow down, notice more, and create from the inside out.

 Sorrel Bifield - Glaze Developer - Magic Maker